JunusErgin/ng-component/README.md

 - In order to run the script from the Webstorm Terminal, you need to write a small *wrapper file* in your System32

 ## Additional Information
-- You don't have to add the postfix Compoent, it will be automatically added as a postfix.
+- You don't have to add the suffix 'Component' to the name of a component, it will be added automatically.
 - The first letter your component gets converted to upper case due to the Angular style guidelines.